sjbylo/lab-ocp4/workshop/content/exercises/80-day-two-ops.md

 ---
 That's the end of this exercise.

-Please move onto the next exercise.
+Please move on to the next exercise.